NFS4 mount shows all ownership as "nobody" or 4294967294

 NOTE, however, that correcting the idmapd configuration may not be the most desired solution.
 The need for ID mapping was mandatory when NFS4 first came about, but now it is considered optional.
 Adding ID mapping to an NFS configuration is generally considered complicated, unnecessary, and without real benefits.
 Therefore, if possible, it is usually desired to avoid the use of ID mapping.

-1. Avoiding the idmapping method on Linux
+1. Avoiding the idmapping method

 1.1 Avoiding idmapping on Linux NFS Clients